LAMM-MIT/BeamPERL/README.md

 - Datasets are automatically downloaded from HuggingFace using the `datasets` library.
 - The framework can be extended to support additional datasets via the `RL_POST_TRAIN_CONFIG_MAP` in `utils.py`

+## Dataset generation

+The `DataGen/` directory contains a Jupyter notebook (`dataGen.ipynb`) for generating synthetic beam mechanics datasets used for training.
+The dataset generation process involves: (1) creating beam configurations with varying symbolic parameters (lengths, loads, support positions), (2) solving beam equations symbolically using the SymBeam library to obtain reactions, moments, and deflections, (3) generating natural language questions using LLMs that ask about reaction forces at supports, and (4) extracting ground-truth answers from the solved beam equations.
+The notebook uploads the final processed dataset to the HuggingFace Hub, which can then be used for training by BeamRL.

 ## License

 This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for more information.

 ## Acknowledgments

-This project is built upon the two following open source repositories.
+This project is built upon the two open source repositories Tina and Open R1.
+The dataset generation uses a modified version of the SymBeam Python software.
 Furthermore, we greatly appreciate the wider open source community for sharing knowledge and resources in this rapidly evolving area that is parameter efficient reinforcement learning fine tuning of large language models.

 - **Tina: Tiny Reasoning Models via LoRA**
   > Wang, S., Asilis, J., Akgül, Ö. F., Bilgin, E. B., Liu, O., & Neiswanger, W. (2025).
 Tina: Tiny Reasoning Models via LoRA. [arXiv:2504.15777](https://arxiv.org/abs/2504.15777) [cs.CL]